1. Wash hands with soap and running water.

-- When steaks are just a little rarer than you’d like, remove them from the pan.
-To reach the recommended internal cooking temperature of 145 degrees Fahrenheit, allow steaks to rest uncovered for 10 to 20 minutes, so meat continues to cook with run over cooking as it rests.
+7. When steaks are just a little rarer than you’d like, remove them to a cutting board or plate.
+Allow steaks to rest, uncovered, for 10 to 20 minutes, meat continues to cook as it rests.